m3db/m3/docs/operational_guide/placement_configuration.md

 **Note**: The [peers bootstrapper](bootstrapping_crash_recovery.md) must be configured on all nodes in the M3DB cluster for placement changes to work.
 The `peers` bootstrapper is enabled by default, so you only need to worry about this if you modified the default bootstrapping configuration

+Additionally, you can use the below headers in the placement operations:

+--8<--
+docs/common/headers_placement_namespace.md
+--8<--

 #### Placement Initialization

 Send a POST request to the `/api/v1/services/m3db/placement/init` endpoint